seydx/homebridge-bravia-tvos/README.md

 ## Multiple TVs

-If u have added multiple TVs to homebridge via this plugin, please note that all TVs except the first one will be published as "external accessories" !
+If you have added multiple TVs to homebridge via this plugin, please note that all TVs except the first one will be published as "external accessories" !
 That means, you need to add this TVs manually to HomeKit.
 It will be not exposed via the bridge.
 This is necessary due to handling of the TVs via Apple

 ## Supported clients